 Step1: Trademark Research

-A properly conducted research report will both provide you with the peace of mind that you may now use your brand without fear of infringing upon another’s prior-used trademark with the knowledge that your trademark is entitled to register in consideration of the numerous possible refusals which may be issued blocking registration of the application.
-Also, as government filing fees are non-refundable, it is often more cost-effective to ensure that your trademark is clear for registration prior to incurring filing fees to apply to register the same.
+Prior to starting use of a new trademark you should check to make sure someone else is not already using an identical or highly similar trademark.
+A professional Search Report will both provide you with the peace of mind that you may now use your brand without fear of infringing upon another’s prior-used trademark as well as knowing that your trademark is likely to be registered.
+As government filing fees are non-refundable, it’s often more cost-effective to ensure that your trademark is clear for registration prior to spending the money to apply to register the same.

 Step 2: The Application Process